Owusu-Wilson/Database-Schema-Creation-System/README.md

    - React Query is used for managing server state (e.g., fetching and updating project data).

 4. **Persistence**:
-   - Project data (including chat history and inferred schemas) is stored locally using the browser's `localStorage`.
+   - Project data (including chat history and inferred schemas) is stored on supabase
-   - This can be replaced with a backend service (e.g., Firebase, PostgreSQL) for production use.

 ---